Is the method capable of the purpose?

-If you don’t have any limitations in budget, time, and human resources, you doubtlessly follow statistical theory.
+If you don't have any limitations in budget, time, and human resources, you doubtlessly follow statistical theory.
 However, you have constraints in the real world.
 The budget determines the maximum number of samples, which is inarguably too few, especially in microarray or RNA-Seq experiments, against the requirement from theory.
 If so, blindly following the principle is helpless.
-We dare to say from our experiences that assigning experimental parameters based on biological speculation about the background mechanism is far more crucial.
+We dare to say from our experience on data analysis that assigning experimental parameters based on biological speculation about the background mechanism is far more crucial.
+Also, you have to take into consideration what the referee will ask on the submission of the paper.
+Subio's extensive analysis experience can help you get an adequate balance of those different viewpoints.

 We offer the Data Analysis Service for assessment.
 Knowing how to analyze the data, and what output you will get gives vivid and tangible hints for your experimental planning.
 Even if you spent some time and money on assessment, it worth it because you can avoid far more massive loss.